joaquincayrus/meli-challenge/README.md

 npm run start
 ```

-you mught need to use another port if the api is running in the same system
+you might need to use another port if the api is running in the same system

 ### To update models (Both API and App)